ping-payments/ping_python_sdk/doc/api_resources/payments_api/merchant.md

 Creates a new merchant for a tenant.

 You need to create a PaymentApi object with a `tenant_id` as a parameter to access `create_new_merchant()`.
 You can also send in an environment parameter if you wish to test your code towards a `sandbox` environment but the default value is `production`.
 The function itself requires an object containing a merchant name and an organisation object containing the `country` and the `organisation_number`.
-If all parameters are correct, an object will be returned containing an object of the merchant you created and status code 200.
-If the status code is 422, it either means that the `tenant_id` is wrong, that the parameter isn't an object or that the object is containing incorrect datatypes.
+If all parameters are correct, an object will be returned containing an object of the merchant you created.
+Otherwise an error object is returned.

 ```python
 def create_new_merchant(merchant_object)